-His prolific work and influence within the firm spans the gamut of project type; public institutions, non-profit organizations, and private commissions.
-He draws to see, to test, to explain, and to build well places of authenticity.
+Dan has served as Interim Director for both the Graham Foundation and the UIC School of Architecture.
+He has been a consulting architect / educator to the Rural Studio since 2002.
+He writes, lectures, and frequently sits on professional and academic juries.
+His prolific work and influence spans project type; public institutions, non-profit organizations, and private commissions.
+He draws to see, to test, to explain, and to build places of authenticity.